VMBlakelock/bouquetnblooms/README.md

 Again for quickness the Readme was created initially by copy an pasting in one of the developers previous readme files and editing it as the project was developed.
 This can be seen in the beginning of the commit history.

-Finally the developer can only apologies for the basic and unfinished Bouquet'N'Blooms project submission, however it was decided to submit something rather than nothing.
 In the last stages of development, the project was running on gitpod locally with full UX, however as explained in Section 'Testing' - Issue 7 after deploying to Heroku all UX was lost.

+Finally the developer can only apologies for the basic and unfinished Bouquet'N'Blooms project submission, however it was decided to submit something and fail rather than submit nothing and fail.

 *Created for education purposes only*